Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 “Structurally, stiffened bins are proven to stand against 105 mph winds,” Hutchens says.
 “But we have actually seen them withstand past that.”

-Summit has built stiffened bins throughout South Dakota, Nebraska, Kansas, Minnesota and North Dakota.
+Summit Contracting has built stiffened bins throughout South Dakota, Nebraska, Kansas, Minnesota and North Dakota.

-“To date, we have not lost a complete structure,” Hutchen says.
+“To date, we have not lost a complete structure,” Hutchens says.

 Inspecting grain bins after a storm